 Our lives are powered by the Internet.
 We rely on getting and staying connected for everything from growing our businesses to watching the latest TV shows, from completing post-secondary degrees to communicating with health specialists across the globe.
 Connectivity is so essential that the United Nations has declared Internet access to be a human right.
 But fibre-optic networks will just be "glass in the ground" if we don't work as a community to make sure we have the knowledge and skills required to take advantage of the opportunities created by connectivity.
 That's why we're working to make Grey County a “Connected County."

-One of the cornerstone projects we're launching in 2016 is "Ag 4.0: The Next Big Thing" - and if you've arrived here after hearing about this event happening November 2-3, please click here to sign to save the date.
+This year, we're shining a spotlight on creative technological innovation in agriculture and food with "Ag 4.0: The Next Big Thing" - and if you've arrived here after hearing about this event happening November 2-3 2016, please click here to register for this exciting event.

 Explore this site to learn more what makes an intelligent community, read about key projects happening throughout our region, and stay up to date on the latest news and events through the blog.
 If you want to work with us to create connections and promote sustainable prosperity in Grey County, get in touch.
 We want to hear from you.

 Ashleigh Weeden, Project Lead - Connected County Initiative

 Phone: 519-372-0219 x 1255

 Geoff Hogan, Director of IT/SWIFT Initiative Staff Lead

 Broadband is the next essential utility, as vital to economic growth as clean water and good roads.
 Whatever the speed, broadband connects your computer, laptop or mobile device to billions of devices and users around the world, creating a digital overlay to our physical world that is revolutionizing how we work, play, live, educate and entertain ourselves, govern our citizens and relate to the world.